 - To demonstrate the ability to analyze, synthesize, compare, and contrast the relevant literature in health communication

-Unexcused absence (for both online and on campus classes) is not permitted and can lead to an exclusion from the course.
+Attendance: Unexcused absence is not permitted and can lead to an exclusion from the course.
 Absence of two or more times requires a medical certificate.

-Course evaluation is based on individual and group assignments, class participation, preparation of readings and a final written exam.
+Course evaluation is based on class participation, preparation of readings, group assignments and a final individual paper.
 Weighting with respect to grades will be as follows:

-Requirements to pass the course: To successfully pass the course, students need to pass all three of the above described course components.
-Further, students can be excluded from class, resulting in a failure of the course, if they do not attend the class regularly (see “absence”).
+Requirements to pass the course: To successfully pass the course, students need to pass all the above described course components.
+Further, students can be excluded from class, resulting in a failure of the course, if they do not attend the class regularly (see “Attendance”).